lil-lab/nccg/README.md

 ## Import the code in Eclipse

-- Import all the java projects in nn-amr-dev and nn-ccg-parser.
+- Import all the java projects in nn-amr-dev.

+  - To import projects, first open eclipse and change the workspace folder to the root folder of ./nccg.
+  - Now go to File->Import->General->Existing Projects Into Workspace and select the nn-amd-dev folder in the root.
+  - You should see the amr project.
+Select it.
+You should now see amr in the project explorer.
+Ignore any errors for now.
+- Now import all the java projects in nn-ccg-dev.

 ## Build the model or use a saved model